pyrtlsdr/pyrtlsdr/README.md

 pyrtlsdr is a simple Python interface to devices supported by the RTL-SDR project, which turns certain USB DVB-T dongles employing the Realtek RTL2832U chipset into low-cost, general purpose software-defined radio receivers.
-It wraps many of the functions in the [librtlsdr library](https://github.com/librtlsdr/librtlsdr) ([download](https://github.com/librtlsdr/librtlsdr/releases)) including asynchronous read support and also provides a more Pythonic API.
+It wraps many of the functions in the [librtlsdr library](https://github.com/librtlsdr/librtlsdr) including asynchronous read support and also provides a more Pythonic API.

+Releases for `librtlsdr` can be found [here](https://github.com/librtlsdr/librtlsdr/releases)

 # Usage

-pyrtlsdr can be installed by downloading the source files and running `python setup.py install`, or using [pip](http://www.pip-installer.org/en/latest/) and
+pyrtlsdr can be installed by downloading the source files and running `python setup.py install`, or using [pip](https://pip.pypa.io/en/stable/) and
 `pip install pyrtlsdr`.

 All functions in librtlsdr are accessible via librtlsdr.py and a Pythonic interface is available in rtlsdr.py (recommended).